Renewed-Scripts/Renewed-Docs/free-scripts/renewed-phone/exports-and-netevents/crypto-exports.md

 ### RemoveCrypto

 ```
-This export can be used to remove crypto from an user.
+This export is used to remove crypto from a user.

 -- STOCK EXPORT --
-exports['qb-phone']:RemoveCrypto(src, type, amount)
+exports['qb-phone']:RemoveCrypto(source, type, amount)

+-- PARAMETERS --
+- source (number): The player source ID.
+- type (string): The type of crypto to be removed.
+- amount (number): The amount of crypto to be removed.

 -- USAGE --
-local src = source
+local source = source
-local success = exports['qb-phone']:RemoveCrypto(src, "gne", 50)
+local success = exports['qb-phone']:RemoveCrypto(source, "gne", 50)
 print(success)

-If the export could remove the crypto then success will return true otherwise false
+If the export successfully removes the crypto, the `success` variable will be true; otherwise, it will be false.
 ```

 ### hasEnough

 ```
-This export is to check if a user has enough crypto for something
+This export is used to check if a user has enough crypto for a specific purpose.

-This one shouldnt really be used for that much since its build
-into the remove crypto function but can be usefull for niché things
+Note: This function is mainly for niche use cases, as the removal function already includes this check.

 -- STOCK EXPORT --
-exports['qb-phone']:hasEnough(src, type, amount)
+exports['qb-phone']:hasEnough(source, type, amount)

+-- PARAMETERS --
+- source (number): The player source ID.
+- type (string): The type of crypto to check.
+- amount (number): The amount of crypto needed.

 -- USAGE --
-local src = source
+local source = source
-local success = exports['qb-phone']:hasEnough(src, "gne", 50)
+local success = exports['qb-phone']:hasEnough(source, "gne", 50)
 print(success)

-If you have enough crypto success will be true otherwise false
+If the user has enough crypto, the `success` variable will be true; otherwise, it will be false.
 ```

 ### AddCrypto